Museums and Galleries on Romney Marsh

 The work of Chris and Helen is in many private collections throughout the world, as far as Russia, USA, Japan, Australia and South Africa.

 Commissions on any subject can be undertaken to your instructions.
 These can be made to any size of your choice and can be framed.
 Subjects such as local landscapes, pets, cars, children, hotels, churches, motor bikes, flora and fauna.
 These subjects can be undertaken from your photos to copy and make fantastic presents.

 For more information please visit the Dungeness Gallery website or telephone 01797 320497

 Two beautiful studios, open to the public all year, are on the West-side beach.
-The studios are run by artists Paddy Hamilton and Helen Gillilan.
-They have extensive experience of solo and collaborative shows and events, curating and managing exhibitions and producing commissioned work on given themes.
+The studios are run by the artist Paddy Hamilton, who has extensive experience of solo and collaborative shows and events, curating and managing exhibitions and producing commissioned work on given themes.

 Paintings, prints and projects on show are made to a finish in a third studio to the right of Studio 2 and completed over time in early morning sessions in these two buildings.

 Studio 1 is used as the 'clean space' for colouring and printing relief prints.

 Studio 2 - 'The clean white space' for finishing larger paintings, hosts residencies for invited visiting artists and is used as an impromptu showing space for new projects or as a viewing room for individual works seen online.